Graduating seniors can use UHS services until January 19. Make your appointment today!

-For students with allergies, the Allergy & Immunizations Clinic does not initiate a treatment plan of allergy shots, but can continue the desensitization program that students began with their regular allergist.
+The Allergy & Immunizations Clinic does not initiate a treatment plan of allergy shots, but we can continue the desensitization program that students began with their regular allergist.
 UHS can store allergy serum and give the shots.
 Patients who are given allergy shots must remain in the clinic for 30 minutes following their shot.

 UW-Madison does not have a specific immunization requirement but it's important that all students are up to date on their vaccinations.
 Review your immunization history and arrange to get any missing vaccinations before you come to campus or at UHS (for a fee).

 Students who were not vaccinated for chickenpox as a child should get immunized with the varicella vaccine.
 Two doses are recommended.

 A three-dose series of this vaccine is recommended for all young adults prior to entering college.